Funders' views on sex and gender aspects of research proposals

 US National Institutes of Health

 Across the pond, the US federal funding agency NIH takes sex just as seriously.
-Adding to a 1993 law requiring that women be included in NIH-funded clinical research, the NIH recently issued a policy on Sex as a Biological Variable (SABV), as part of an NIH-wide initiative to improve the reproducibility of publicly funded research through increased scientific rigor and transparency.
+Adding to a 1993 law requiring that women be included in NIH-funded clinical research, the NIH issued in 2015 a policy on Sex as a Biological Variable (SABV), as part of an NIH-wide initiative to improve the reproducibility of publicly funded research through increased scientific rigor and transparency.
 This policy stipulates that “NIH expects that sex as a biological variable will be factored into research designs, analyses, and reporting in vertebrate animal and human studies.
 Strong justification from the scientific literature, preliminary data, or other relevant considerations must be provided for applications proposing to study only one sex.”
 Indeed, the guide for NIH peer reviewers includes a SABV decision tree.
 The NIH also gives additional funding to researchers who already have NIH grants to allow the researchers to go back and determine whether a sex difference exists in the system they’ve already been studying.

 Part of the NIH, the Office of Research on Women's Health was established in 1990 to promote women's health research within and beyond the NIH scientific community.
 Its website provides extensive information, tools, outreach materials and online courses on integrating sex and gender in research.